 In my opinion, the best way to read Finnegans Wake is to dip in and out of it (like a river!) and especially, to read it out loud.
 Even if the 'plot' seems obscure, as a dipping reader you gradually amass sensations and impressions and a dream-like perception of rebirth, recirculation, eternal return, and love.
 It's full of humour too.
 Above all, don't feel you have to understand any of it...

-First, Nuvoletta.
+1. To start with, Nuvoletta.
 It's an elegiac passage set by the banks of the River Liffey on a summer's evening, at twilight.
 The Mookse and the Gripes have been arguing.
 Nuvoletta tries to get their attention.
 The washerwomen come to collect the Mookse and the Gripes, who, it turns out, are pieces of laundry.
 The evening falls.

-'This way to the museyroom' is in a completely different mood - joyful, exuberant, madcap.
+2. 'This way to the museyroom' is in a completely different mood - joyful, exuberant, madcap.
 It's a mixed-up, gobbledegook account of the Battle of Waterloo (and other things) from an enthusiastic museum guide.

 3. Two washerwomen gossip about Anna Livia while they scrub their laundry by the banks of the River Liffey.
 Who was the first who ever touched her?

 4. It's bedtime in Chapelizod.
 The children come in from the streets, do their homework, and go to bed.
 They're frightened by thunderclaps, but then soothed back to bed and to sleep.

 5. Seabirds sing a teasing song to King Mark about how Tristan is going to cuckold him, while the big four master waves of Erin listen in to Tristan kissing Isolde.
 It reminds them of the good old days when they were doing the kissing...